Step 1: Request Your Course Shell

 - Please allow 3 to 5 business days from the time a course is requested until the time it is created.

 - When teaching multiple sections of the same course, you can either request a single course with all students from all sections enrolled in that one section, OR individual course shells for each section.

 - The primary advantage of having all sections in a single course is that you are working in a single course shell, creating individual items that will be seen by all students.
 The Grade Center will allow you to create a "Smart View" for each section so that the full view is not overwhelming.
 When working with a "merged" course shell, all materials should be loaded into the merged shell, never into the individual section "child course" shells and the "child course" shell should remain "unavailable" to students.
 Instructors of merged course shells are encouraged to not even display the "child course" shells on their "My Blackboard" or "My Courses" tabs in order to avoid entering information into the wrong shell.
 Visit the Blackboard Tips & Tricks: Merged Course Sections for additional information.

 - The primary advantage of creating individual shells for individual sections is that the Grade Center includes only those students who are enrolled in that section.
 The primary disadvantage is that you will need to duplicate your individual course items in each section.
 Note that you can use the Copy feature in a Content Area in Blackboard to copy content area items from one course into another.

 - Increasingly, academic textbook publishers are developing and offering web-based services to accompany their textbooks.
-The role of ITS with regard to support of publisher content does not extend beyond the uploading of a course cartridge or the installation of a building block.
-Any technical or support issues encountered after this become the responsibility of the faculty member, in conjunction with his or her publisher sales and/or service representative.
+Unfortunately, ITS cannot support publisher content beyond uploading a course cartridge and installing the Blackboard building block.
+Any technical or support issues encountered after this must be resolved through the publisher sales and/or service representative.
 For additional information, please visit the Using Publisher Content web page.